 Entrance for schools is FREE if you are doing your own activities.
 Your visit to the farm can simply be a walk around by yourselves, you could devise your own worksheets, or you could take advantage of one of the workshops that we offer.
-Our workshops are based around farming and environmental themes and cost £150.
-We also offer a guided tour of the farmyard for £50.
+Our workshops are based around farming and the environmental and cost £100.

 How to book

 The easiest way to book a visit is to email firstname.lastname@example.org.
 Please include:

 - whether you want to come in the morning or afternoon,

 - the number of children attending, and

 - which workshop you are interested in, or if you want to do your own tour.